-To date, we have helped our Members avoid nearly \$2 billion in overdraft fees from their legacy bank relationships through our ExtraCash product.
-Through our charity program, we have delivered 80 million meals and pledged over \$8 million to Feeding America and other causes.
-Dave has been named a Best Place to Work by Built In for three consecutive years, most recently being recognized as one of the best remote workplaces in the U.S.
+To date, we have helped our Members avoid nearly \$2.5 billion in overdraft fees from their legacy bank relationships through our ExtraCash product.
+Through our charity program, we have delivered over 149 million meals through our pledge of over \$18 million to Feeding America and other causes.
+Dave has been named a Best Place to Work by Built In for four consecutive years, most recently being recognized as one of the best remote workplaces in the U.S.

 Generating a virtual "flywheel": Our aim is to create the most trusted, integrated financial services platform that will generate a cycle whereby positive Member experiences will lead to more products adopted per Member and enhanced profitability for each additional product at no additional acquisition cost.
 We refer to this cycle as our "Dave Flywheel."
-Over ten million Americans have downloaded and registered accounts on the Dave app, and more than six million Americans have connected their existing bank accounts to Dave.
+Over 13 million Americans have downloaded and registered accounts on the Dave app, and more than six million Americans have connected their existing bank accounts to Dave.

 Our Member acquisition efficiency is a testament to Dave's product-market fit and trusted brand.
 Our unique ability to offer an immediate short-term solution to near-term financial instability, without direct deposit or bank account relationship length requirements, has proven highly compelling to a broad range of Members.
-Further, our digitally-native interface and the community impact of our products creates a compelling Member experience that paves the way to offer additional products within our ecosystem.
+Further, our digitally-native interface and the community impact of our products create a compelling Member experience that paves the way to offer additional products within our ecosystem.